Wednesday, 20 March 2024

 The half hourly service from Sittingbourne bus hub to Sheerness Tesco

-However, it wasn't quite that simple around 1310 a No 334 arrived but promptly the driver got out and the destination board was cleared as he turned the engine off.
-A member of staff came down to the queue at around 1315 telling us that traffic was solid in Rainham and the next bus that way would not be before 2PM.
+However, it wasn't quite that simple.
+Around 1310 a No 334 arrived but promptly the driver got out and the destination board was cleared as he turned the engine off.
+A member of staff came down to the queue at around 1315 telling us that traffic was solid in Rainham and the next bus that way would not be before 1400.
 At 1320 a No 334 service finally arrived.
-It was made of the bus that had been laying over the whole time I had been there but the staff member gave the impression it was not the vehicle that was supposed to provide the service.
+It consisted of the bus that had been laying over the whole time I had been there, but the staff member gave the impression it was not the vehicle that was supposed to provide the service.
 Eventually having loaded almost to the 'brim' the bus, Chalkwell's LX10AVC, left at 1322.

 LX10AVC resting on my arrival at 1245